wichaisw/ref_design-patterns/README.md

 ##### Benefits
 - Clients can instantiate the same set of classes.
 - Cut out redundant code and made the software easier.

+### <a name="#factory-method"></a>Factory Method
+##### Keys
+- Define an interface for creating objects, but let subclasses decide which class to instantiate.
+- Virtual Constructor: Factory Method lets a class defer instantiation to subclasses.
+- Instead of creating a new instance, using Factory method able us to generalize the class, hence 'coding to interface, not implementation'

+##### When
+- Class can't expect the type of object it must create.
+- Subclasses must decide what types of objects are to be created.

+##### Benefits
+- Delegate object creation until runtime.
+- Hooks for subclasses.
+- Base class can provide a 'default implementation'.